sparkfun/SparkFun_u-blox_NEO-F9P/docs/arduino_examples.md

-Now that we have our library and board add-on installed, we can get start experimenting with the breakout board.
-For the scope of this tutorial, we will highlight one of the examples to get started.
-From there we will be able to build our own custom code to integrate the development board into a project.
+Now that we have our library and board add-on installed, we can get started experimenting with the breakout board.
+For the scope of this tutorial, we will highlight two of the examples from the Arduino Library.
+From there we will be able to build our own custom code to integrate the breakout board into a project.